Estimation of functional diversity and species traits from ecological monitoring data: Introduction

 Trait-based approaches provide good estimates of functional diversity, but require the researcher to quantify the trait space of all organisms considered.
-The decision what constitutes a relevant trait is made based on the researcher's experience and is dependent on the group of species and functions under consideration.
-Some traits may be difficult to measure and their values may be dependent on environmental conditions~\cite{thomas2017temperaturenutrient} and hence are context dependent.
+The decision which o-traits are relevant functional characteristics is made based on the researcher's experience and is dependent on the group of species and functions under consideration.
+Some traits may be difficult to measure and their values may be dependent on environmental conditions~\cite{thomas2017temperaturenutrient} and hence are context-dependent.
 In practice, these constraints mean that trait-based quantification of diversity is presently constrained to comparatively small groups of similar well-studied organism and suffers from limited data availability.

-In comparison to the manual determination of trait values, it is generally easier to quantify properties, such as species identity, biomass and/or abundance.
+In comparison to the manual determination of trait values, it's generally easier to quantify properties such as species identity, biomass and/or abundance.
 Long-term ecological research programs have accumulated a treasure trove of monitoring data, recording this information with individual data sets spanning multiple decades and capturing dozens or hundreds of species.
-It is therefore attractive to try to infer functional traits from moitoring data.
-For example~\cite{mutshinda2017phytoplankton} used Bayesian model fitting to infer four researcher-identified traits from long-term timeseries.
+It's therefore attractive to infer trait vales from such data sets.
+For example~\cite{mutshinda2017phytoplankton} used Bayesian model fitting to infer four values of o-traits from long-term timeseries.
 A natural next step is to use data analysis approaches to not only infer trait values, but to also construct the i-trait axes directly form data.